ManthanoAI/guidelines/4_Docker/readme.md

 ### Containers

-- run a stopped container:
+- run a stopped container

    `docker start`

-- see a list of all containers:
+- see a list of all containers

    `docker ps -a`

+- stop all containers

+   `docker container stop $(docker ps -a -q)`

+- remove all stopped containers

+   `docker rm $(docker ps -a -q)`